Online Forms and Resources

 Please do not email sensitive information such as tax returns listing Social Security numbers or other personally identifiable information.
 If you are submitting a tax return or W2, use our secure document upload.

-Academic scholarship agreement: Must be completed by recipients of McAuley, Presidential, Trustee or Pioneer scholarships prior to their first year at Salve Regina.
+Academic scholarship agreement: Must be completed by recipients of McAuley, Presidential, Trustee, Ochre or Dean scholarships prior to their first year at Salve Regina.
 Requires signatures of both student and parent accepting the terms of the scholarship.